apeterson91/rstapDP/README.md

 ### Development Version

  Currently this package is only available via Github.
+It is in active development and thus caution is warraranted to anyone interested in using it.
  In order to install the software use the following lines of R code

  ```r
  if(!require(devtools)){